Next wave of U.S. states prepare to reopen as coronavirus could push jobless rate to 16%

 Several opinion polls have shown a bipartisan majority of Americans want to remain at home to protect themselves from the coronavirus, despite the impact to the economy.

-Reporting by Nick Brown in New York and Brendan O'Brien in Chicago; Additional reporting by by Tim Ahmann in Washington; Writing by Lisa Shumaker; Editing by Daniel Wallis
+Reporting by Nick Brown in New York and Brendan O'Brien in Chicago; Additional reporting by Tim Ahmann in Washington and Maria Caspani in New York; Writing by Lisa Shumaker; Editing by Daniel Wallis